elastic/ecs/docs/implementing.md

 **Writing fields**

-* All fields must be lower case
+* All field names must be lower case
 * Combine words using underscore
 * No special characters except `_`